resolv360/candidate-finder/API_DOC.md

 ## Overview
 This API specializes in extracting funding data from Indian startup news sources with LinkedIn connect message strategies.
 It focuses specifically on YourStory, Entrackr, and Inc42 to find the most comprehensive Indian startup funding information.

+**NEW**: Now includes a simple startup + LinkedIn finder that uses Perplexity to find startups and Google Search API to find CEO LinkedIn profiles.

 ## Base URL
 ```
 http://localhost:5000